-The International Trading group was consolidated in the Toronto office during fiscal 2012 as part of the reorganization of Canaccord Genuity Corp.
+The International Trading group operates from the Toronto office.
 Canaccord has an extensive international trading operation with employees who deal principally with US brokerage firms, executing orders on their behalf in Canadian listed equities.
-Canaccord has developed a secure online trading capability, for selected US dealers to process trades in Canadian securities through Canaccord's international trading operation.
+Canaccord has developed a secure online trading capability for selected US dealers to process trades in Canadian securities through Canaccord's international trading operation.
 This system accesses Canaccord's order management system and delivers orders directly to the applicable exchange for execution and reporting.